Maneige: History

 A live album followed in 1979, entitled Composite.
 Two more albums came in the early 1980s, which were more of a jazz rock styling.
 In the late 1990s, Live Montreal 1974-1975 was issued featuring recordings from the early version of the band, including the side-long "Le Rafiot" from their first album, as well as the unreleased "1-2-3-4-5-6".

 In 2005, ProgQuébec reissued some archive material, and issued the previously unreleased early composition "Manège".

+In 2022, the original members reform the group and play a handful of shows, most notably at the Montreal International Jazz Festival on July 7, 2023.